cloudoperators/greenhouse/docs/README.md

 ## Greenhouse documentation

-This directory contains the documentation for Greenhouse, the PlusOne operations platform.
+This directory contains the documentation for Greenhouse, the Day-2 operations platform.

 All directories containing an `_index.md` with the following content are synchronized to the website.